CABINET member Theresa May has backed ambitious plans to build a new £750 million ‘super hospital’ near High Wycombe.

 Wycombe MP Steve Baker says the plans are only speculation at the moment – but wants to hear more about the idea.

-Dr Lee accepts the plan would be hugely controversial, as parts of existing hospital sites such as Wycombe and Wexham Park would have to close and be sold off, but he insists there would be huge benefits for patients.
+Dr Lee accepts the plan would be hugely controversial, as parts of existing hospital sites such as Wycombe and Wexham Park would have to close and be sold off, but he insists there would be huge

 He is holding a public meeting in Marlow on Friday evening to discuss his proposals.
 The meeting is at 7pm at Great Marlow School.